CONFERENCE TRAVEL GRANTS (CTG)

-Submit your application at any time during the academic year, but before the actual travel takes place.
+Submit your application at any time before June 1st, but before the actual travel takes place.
 Please wait to apply until you have your acceptance from the conference/event.

 Open to all Northwestern University undergraduate students.
 Students are eligible for more than one Conference Travel Grant.
 See also Group Projects, below.

 NU-Q students: Since conference travel is significantly more expensive from Doha, the grant, if awarded, would cover hotel, flight, and conference registration costs.
 Student travel normally does not include providing a per diem or any additional funds for visa fees, individual meals, ground transport, or other incidentals.
-If the student is on financial aid, he/she can request a reasonable stipend to cover food and other minor incidental expenses.
+If the student is on financial aid, they can request a reasonable stipend to cover food and other minor incidental expenses.
 NU-Q students residing in the U.S. at the time of the conference will be awarded at the same rate as all other NU-E students; that is, the OUR grant will cover 50% of conference expenses, up to $500.

 What It Is

-Money to help you go present your scholarly and creative projects, including at juried competitions for performance based disciplines.
+Money to help you present your scholarly and creative projects, including at juried competitions for performance based disciplines.
 Presenting at conferences or performing at juried events can help you communicate your research findings, network with other researchers, and expand your understanding of the scope and nature of academic research.
 Plus, it is great experience in learning to effectively present your work to others.

 To apply, you’ll provide: